-&lt;sup>3 The current PPD are: Strategy for low-carbon development, Strategy for water management, Air protection program, Program for adaptation to changed climate conditions, Program for circular economy, Sludge Management Program, Nature Protection Program.
+&lt;sup>3 The current PPD are: Strategy for low-carbon development, Strategy for water management, Air protection program, Program for adaptation to changed climate conditions, Sludge Management Program

 Law on Environmental Protection ("Official Gazette of RS", no. 135/04, 36/09, 36/09 - other law, 72/09 - other law, 43/11, 14/16 -US, 76 /18, 95/18 - dr. law and 95/18 - dr. law) regulates the integral system of environmental protection, which ensures the realization of the human right to life and development in a healthy environment and a balanced relationship between economic development and the environment in the Republic of Serbia.
 The creation of public policies through PPD is regulated by the